pivorodrigues/devopstips/acsa.md

 - You can create CloudWatch alarms which trigger notifications.

 - Cloudwatch is all about performance.
 CloudTrail is all about auditing.

+#

+**Cloudwatch Lab - Exam Tips**

+- Standard monitoring = 5 minutes.

+- Detailed monitoring te = 1 minute.

+  - _What can I do withCloudwatch?_

+    - Dashboards: Creates awesome dashboards to see what is happeningwith your AWS environment.

+    - Alarms - Allows you to set Alarmes that notify you when particular thresholds are hit.

+    - Events - Cloudwatch, Events helps you to respond to state changes ir your AWS recourses.

+    - Logs - Cloudwatch Logs helps you to aggregate, monitor, and storelogs.

+- Cloudwatch monitors performance.

+- CloudTrail monitors performance.